HimanshuArora1234/AngularJS2-Samples/README.md

 # AngularJS2-Samples
-Hands on examples of AngularJS2
+Hands on example of AngularJS2

 ## How to run